AIGCDesignGroup/ReplaceAnything/README.md

 ---

 ## 📌News
-[2024.05.16] - We release details of our VirtualModel <a href=""> Arxiv</a>, which is an import part of the ReplaceAnything project.
+[2024.05.16] - We release details of our VirtualModel <a href="https://arxiv.org/abs/2405.09985"> Arxiv</a>, which is an import part of the ReplaceAnything project.

 [2024.01.12] - Now you can try our ReplaceAnything v1.0 on <a href = "https://huggingface.co/spaces/modelscope/ReplaceAnything">HuggingFace space</a> ( in English ) .
 Enjoy it and have fun!